Police Questioning of Juveniles Arose In A Recent Murder Case

 Through the years, courts and legislation have continued to provide further protections to juveniles.
 This year, a new California law was enacted to protect children in police custody, which I will discuss more fully as I answer my friend’s questions.

-Can Police Question a Juvenile without a Parent’s Consent or Presence?
+Is Police Questioning of Juveniles without a Parent’s Consent or Presence Permitted?

-Yes, police can question a juvenile without a parent’s consent.
+Yes, police questioning of juveniles without a parent’s consent is permitted.
 Neither does a juvenile have a constitutional right to have a parent present.
 However, upon taking a juvenile into custody, law enforcement must advise the juvenile of his or her Miranda rights.
 Further, new California law, effective January 1, 2021, mandates a juvenile 17 years and younger when in police custody must first consult with an attorney before any questioning may commence or any Miranda rights may be waived.
 I will delve into this law more fully below.

 Do Police Have to Advise the Juvenile of the Right to an Attorney?